Bo Burnham: Inside: Synopsis

-After going about normal morning activities and watching footage of the preceding scene on his laptop, Burnham says he is "done".
-A flashback shows him with a shorter hairstyle and beard, and he sings "Goodbye", in which he reflects on his life; the scene cuts back to his longer-haired, bearded self during the song, which incorporates several lyrics from previous songs.
-A montage shows Burnham setting up the room for each song from the special, before cutting to himself performing naked with a spotlight on him.
-After the song, he leaves the room in a white outfit, only to be locked out as an unseen audience applauds and then laughs at him for attempting to get back inside.
-Back in the room, he watches footage of this on his projector as the audience's laughter gets louder, and begins to smile before the screen abruptly cuts to black.
-The final song "Any Day Now" plays over the end credits, consisting solely of a stripped-down melody and the repeated lyrics "it'll stop any day now".
+A worn-out Burnham says that he is "done".
+In "Goodbye", he vows to never go outside again; footage of Burham singing with both a cropped and long beard and hair is played simultaneously.
+A montage shows him setting up the room for various scenes in the special, and he incorporates lyrics from previous songs.
+The final shot of the song shows him caught in a spotlight naked.
+After the song, Burnham is shown finally leaving the room, only to be locked out as an unseen audience applauds and then laughs at him for attempting to get back inside.
+Back in the room, he watches footage of this on his projector and begins to smile.
+The song "Any Day Now" plays over the end credits, consisting of a stripped-down melody and the repeated lyrics "it'll stop any day now".

 Production

 Inside was filmed in the guest house of the Los Angeles home Burnham shared with his long-time girlfriend, filmmaker Lorene Scafaria, before they moved to a different property a few months after the release of the special; the guest house was also used for filming the end of Make Happy.
 A Zillow listing later revealed that the property is the same one that was used to film A Nightmare on Elm Street (1984).
 Burnham said that due to the COVID-19 pandemic, he worked on the show alone without a crew or audience.
 The outtakes for the special say that footage was captured between March 2020 and May 2021.
 A Netflix executive—Robbie Praw—said that Burnham contacted him "fairly early in the pandemic" about Inside, and sent him 20 minutes of footage towards the end of 2020.

 According to a leak supplied to Bloomberg News in October 2021, Netflix paid $3.9 million for Inside, and assigned it an internal "efficiency" value of 2.8, against a baseline score of 1 for content that breaks even; the Netflix spokesperson who provided the statistics for Inside and several other programs on the streaming service was later fired for releasing confidential and "commercially sensitive information".